“This post may contain affiliate links. Please read my disclosure for more info.

 I can accept the fact that life is a series of struggles, but sometimes we make life harder than it should be.

-Granted, school may qualify us to get a job, but it doesn’t teach us how to navigate life.
-Juggling things like finances, career and parenting aren’t easy, but sometimes failing to recognize our own weaknesses can make life more difficult than it needs to be.
+School may qualify us to get a job, but it doesn’t teach us how to navigate life.
+Juggling things like finances, career and parenting aren’t easy, and sometimes failing to recognize our own obstacles can make life more difficult than it needs to be.

 Here are five ways we make life harder, that with a little course correction, could help us swim with the tide.